 Skiing and snowboarding are great activities for maintaining physical distancing!
 See below for details about how we’re physically distancing indoors and outside.

-Blizzard continues to evaluate face coverings in indoor spaces, including buses and chalets.
-We will follow all guidelines from the CDC, snowsports areas, Metro Area school districts.
+Blizzard requires face coverings in indoor spaces, including buses and chalets, except when eating.
+We follow all guidelines from the CDC, snowsports areas, and Metro Area school districts.

 Per CDC guidelines, masks are currently required for all persons riding a bus.
 Face coverings must be snug-fitting and cover the nose and mouth completely.
 Fabric covers must have at least two layers.
 For more information, check CDC recommendations and MDH guidelines.

-NSAA’s Ski Well, Be Well program offers a lot of info about staying safe on the slopes.
-We expect an update for the 2021-22 season.
+NSAA’s Ski Well, Be Well program offered a lot of info about staying safe on the slopes last season, and much of it still applies.

 - The natural outdoor mountain environment is a great place to enjoy your own space!